payu-org/payu/docs/source/models.rst

 The model run length is managed by `libaccessom2 <https://github.com/ACCESS-NRI/libaccessom2>`_ through the ``accessom2.nml`` configuration file.
-In ``date_manager_nml`` section of ``accessom2.nml``, the run length is configured in years, months, and days.
+In ``date_manager_nml`` section of ``accessom2.nml``, the run length is configured in years, months, and seconds.
 Two of these values must be set to zero.